6.4. Analysis of evaluation results#

 6.4.1.4.1.
 Parallel plots#

-When doing frame-by-frame measurements such as SNR, we can plot results over time to see whether there are any particular structures in the results.
+When doing frame-by-frame measurements such as SNR, we can plot results over time to see whether we can identify any particular structures in the results.
 Typically, for example, it could be that the SNR is high for some continuous sections and poor somewhere else.
-Such cases could be for example voiced and unvoiced sounds, where the speech processing method behaves differently.
+Such cases could include, for example, voiced and unvoiced sounds, where the speech processing method behaves differently.
 However, to determine which regions correspond to which types of speech, we can plot the waveform (or spectrogram) in parallel with the SNR.

 As an example, consider the output of a trivial voice activity detector (VAD) illustrated below.
-The top-pane contains the original waveform, the second pane signal energy and the third pane the thresholded energy as VAD output.
+The top pane contains the original waveform, the second signal energy, and the third pane, the thresholded energy corresponding to the VAD output.
 We can immediately see that the VAD output is correct when signal energy is high.
-However, in low-energy parts of the speech signal, VAD output oscillates between speech and non-speech, even if it would make sense that the whole segment (between 1.1 and 2.7s) would be labelled speech.
-In the fourth pane, we see a comparison of the raw/original, desired and post-processed output methods (the results are shifted vertically for better clarity).
+However, in low-energy parts of the speech signal, VAD output oscillates between speech and non-speech, even if it would make sense that the whole segment (between 1.1 and 2.7s) would be labeled speech.
+In the fourth pane, we see a comparison of the raw/original, desired, and post-processed output methods (the results are shifted vertically for better clarity).

-In this way, parallel plots are very good for illustrating and characterizing performance of a system.
-We can easily relate properties of the speech signal with the outputs, such that we can describe which types of inputs give which types of outputs.
+In this way, parallel plots are very good for illustrating and characterizing the performance of a system.
+We can easily relate the properties of the speech signal with the outputs, such that we can describe which types of inputs give which kinds of outputs.

 vad.png